Jajpur: Geography and climate

 Jajpur is located at 20.85°N 86.33°E and has an average elevation of 8 m.
 The climate of Jajpur District is normal as per Indian standards.
 All the seasons arrive in the District at their usual time.
 The District's average height from the sea level is 331 m and its average rain fall is 1014.5 mm.
 The average maximum and minimum temperatures are 40 degree C and 10 degree C respectively.
 Overall, the climate of the District is neither hotter nor cooler.
 The summer season is from March to June when the climate is hot and humid.
 Thunderstorms are common at the height of the summer.
 The monsoon months are from July to October when the town receives most of its rainfall from the South West Monsoon.
 The annual rainfall is around 1014.5 mm.
 The winter season from November to February is characterised by mild temperatures and occasional showers.

 Demographics

-As of 2011 Indian Census, Jajpur municipality had a total population of 37,458, of which 19,216 were males and 18,242 were females.
-Population within the age group of 0 to 6 years was 3,823.
-The total number of literates in Jajpur was 29,975, which constituted 80.0% of the population with male literacy of 83.5% and female literacy of 76.4%.
-The effective literacy rate of 7+ population of Jajpur was 89.1%, of which male literacy rate was 92.9% and female literacy rate was 85.1%.
+As of 2011 Indian Census, Jajpur municipality had a population of 37,458, of which 19,216 were males and 18,242 females.
+The population within the age group of 0 to 6 years was 3,823.
+The total number of literates in Jajpur was 29,975, which constituted 80.0% of the population with male literacy at 83.5% and female literacy at 76.4%.
+The effective literacy rate of 7+ population of Jajpur was 89.1%, of which male literacy rate was 92.9% and female literacy rate 85.1%.
 The Scheduled Castes and Scheduled Tribes population was 6,363 and 565 respectively.
 Jajpur had 8198 households in 2011.